DegorasProjectTeam/LibNovasCpp/README.md

 In Windows I recommend use a prepared IDE for compiling, for example VSCode or QTCreator.
 Then, open the project in the IDE (the CMakeList) and compile the library.
 Also you can deploy (install) the library.

 In Linux, you can create a build directory (for example "build_debug_gcc64").
-Then, call to CMake and then, "make --install" to build and install the library.
+Then, call to CMake and then, "make install" to build and install the library.

 - About solarsystem versions.